 The National Memorial Choeten is the most frequented religious site and obviously an important landmark in Thimphu.
 The National Memorial Choeten is a Buddhist Stupa built in 1974 in memory of the Late Third King Jigme Dorji Wangchuck who passed away in 1972.
 People from all walks of life come here to pray and circumambulate offering you a good opportunity to observe how Bhutanese people devote themselves to daily prayers and take refuge in the teachings of the Lord Buddha.

 Today, you will witness one of the biggest festivals in the country, the Thimphu Tshechu.
 This festival is held in the capital city for three days.
 The Tshechu is witnessed by thousands of people, both local and tourists.
 The actual Tshechu is preceded by days and nights of prayer and rituals to invoke the gods.
-Mask dances like the Guru Tshengye (Eight Manifestations of Guru Rinpoche) and manu other dazzling sacred mask dances are performed.
-Festivals are a true reflections of ancient culture and traditions that has been handed down from generation to generation and are still vibrant today.
+Mask dances like the Guru Tshengye (Eight Manifestations of Guru Rinpoche) and many other dazzling sacred mask dances are performed.
+Festivals are true reflections of ancient culture and traditions that have been handed down from generation to generation and are still vibrant today.

-In Bhutan, it is understood that the Tsechu is an ideal mechanism to promote happiness and harmony, and strengthen the community and social bonds.
+In Bhutan, it is understood that the Tsechu is an ideal mechanism to promote happiness and harmony, strengthen the community and social bonds.
 These representations of traditional culture are given high priority and great respect from every level of Bhutanese society and function as a manifestation of Gross National Happiness (GNH) policy.

-After lunch you can continue witnessing the festival or enjoy the leisure afternoon strolling the Thimphu town.
+After lunch, you can continue witnessing the festival or enjoy the leisure afternoon strolling the Thimphu town.

 Overnight at the hotel in Thimphu.
 (Breakfast, Lunch, Dinner)

 From Dochu La Pass, we will continue driving towards Punakha, passing through some villages, the elevation drops gradually and the road winds through the pine trees.
-As you reach the lower subtropical valley, you will feel the drastic change in altitude from 3,150m just an hour and a half ago to subtropical valley at 1,200m.
+As you reach the lower subtropical valley, you will feel the drastic change in altitude from 3,150m just an hour and a half ago to the subtropical valley at 1,200m.

 Overnight at a hotel in Punakha.
 (Breakfast, Lunch, Dinner)

-The Wangdue Phodrang Dzong, built in 1638, was third oldest Dzong in Bhutan and stood majestically on the ledge with steep cliffs on three sides.
+The Wangdue Phodrang Dzong, built in 1638, was the third oldest Dzong in Bhutan and stood majestically on the ledge with steep cliffs on three sides.
 The original Dzong which was one of the most important and historic heritage sites in Bhutan was burnt down by the tragic fire accident on 24 June 2012.
 Under the guidance of His Majesty the King and His Majesty the Fourth Druk Gyalpo, all the precious sacred artifacts and objects inside the main temple of the Dzong were saved and there was no human casualty.
-Currently the Dzong is under reconstruction which started from January 2014 and it is expected to take until the end of 2018 to rebuild to its former glory incorporating state-of-the-art technology in terms of disaster resilience measures and traditional architecture.
+Currently, the Dzong is under reconstruction which started from January 2014 and it is expected to take until the end of 2018 to rebuild to its former glory incorporating state-of-the-art technology in terms of disaster resilience measures and traditional architecture.

 Phobjikha is a vast U-shaped glacial valley at an elevation of about 3,000m/9,840ft and it is a winter home for endangered Black Necked Crane from November to March and migrates back to Tibet by the beginning of spring season.
 Researchers have confirmed that some of the birds which migrates here in winter goes as far back as Mongolia in summer.
 Every year on the 11th of November, Black Necked Crane Festival is held to celebrate the arrival of this endangered and majestic bird which becomes an inseparable part in the lives of the local people during winter months.

 One very famous landmark in this valley is the 17th century Gangtey Monastery popularly know as Gangtey Goenpa (goenpa literally means “remote place” and is usually a place of religious significance).
-Founded in 1613, this is one of the largest monastery in Bhutan.
-The monastery also has a monastic college where hundreds of monks study Buddhist philosophy for 9 year.
+Founded in 1613, this is one of the largest monasteries in Bhutan.
+The monastery also has a monastic college where hundreds of monks study Buddhist philosophy for 9 years.
 While visiting this monastery, you will have an opportunity to interact with enthusiastic happy monks.
 An annual religious festival, Gantey Tshechu, is held at Gangtey Goenpa during autumn when the harvest season is just over.
 A series of dazzling sacred mask dances interspersed by Bhutanese folk dances are performed during this festival.

 You have a choice to put up yourself in a 3-star standard hotel or grab an unusual opportunity to stay at a farmhouse with a local family (subject to availability) and get a glimpse of typical village life in Bhutan.
 If you are interested for a home spa, you can soak up in a traditional hot stone bath for an additional fee of about US$15.
 Specially selected river stones are heated in a wood fired fireplace and dropped into a chamber of wooden tub releasing minerals.
 You can lighten up with a warm cup of locally brewed liquor known as “Ara”.